 - Number of years in business

-- Number of credit applications filed in the last nine months
+- Number of credit applications filed in the last 9 months

-- Collections and liens over the last seven years
+- Collections and liens over the last 7 years

 - On-time payment history

-The old maxim of “Know Thyself” can even prove useful when applying for a business loan.
-Knowing the answer to what are the five c’s of credit begins with understanding one’s capacity to repay it.
-Therefore, any business line of credit applicant needs to take an honest look in the mirror before signing the dotted line.
+The old maxim of “know thyself” can prove useful even when applying for business financing.
+Knowing what are the 5 C’s of credit begins with understanding one’s capacity to repay your loan or another form of financing.

-First, discover what your debt-to-income (DTI) ratio is.
-This metric considers your business’s annual income and measures it against your recurring debts to provide you with a convenient figure to determine how easily you can pay off additional debts.
+First, you should know what your debt-to-income (DTI) ratio is.
+This metric considers your business’s annual income and measures it against your recurring debts to provide you with a figure to determine how easily you can pay off additional debts.

-Your best bet when it comes to getting your credit application approved is to master the art (and science) of the five C’s.
-Keeping tabs on your FICO SBSS, personal and business credit history, as well as business collateral (such as equipment, inventory, accounts receivable, and real estate) can go a long way toward maximizing your creditworthiness.
+Your best bet when it comes to getting your credit application approved is to master the art (and science) of the 5 C’s of credit in the lending industry.
+Keeping tabs on your FICO SBSS, personal and business credit history, as well as business collateral (such as equipment, inventory, accounts receivable and real estate) can go a long way toward maximizing your creditworthiness.

-Ultimately, creditors don’t have to feel like they are gambling on your business.
-Instead, they want their investment to be a sure thing.
-That’s why you need to go the extra mile to keep your capital, character, capacity, collateral and conditions in check.
+Creditors don’t want to feel as if they’re gambling on your business; they want their investment to be a sure thing.
+That’s why you need to go the extra mile to keep the 5 C’s—your capital, character, capacity, collateral and conditions—in check.